 Hours for Holidays

-Spring break parenting time shall begin the date the child(ren)’s school system begins the holiday break and continue through the week until Sunday at 6:00 p.m.
+- Spring break parenting time shall begin the date the child(ren)’s school system begins the holiday break and continue through the week until Sunday prior to school commencing at 6:00 p.m.

 Summer Parenting Time

 Summer is defined as beginning on the Sunday after the last day of school at 6:00 p.m. and ending on the Sunday prior to the first day of school at 6:00 p.m.
 The summer schedule may either remain the same as school year schedule (290/75 overnights annually); may include two (2) weeks of uninterrupted summer parenting time (281/84 overnights annually); or the summer may be shared (261/104 overnights annually).

 - Telephone contact.
 The child/ren may be allowed reasonable access to each parent via telephone, email, text, etc., when the child/ren is/are in the care of the other parent.
 Unless otherwise agreed, reasonable access shall include a minimum of one contact each week up to a maximum of three contacts each week, but in no event shall interfere with the parenting time of the parent currently enjoying parenting time.